-All economics majors must complete the core program (ECN 211, 212 and MAT 114) and achieve junior standing before registering for any 300- or 400-level courses in economics.
+All economics majors must complete the core program (ECN 211, 212 and MAT 122 or MAT 124) and achieve junior standing before registering for any 300- or 400-level courses in economics.

 ECN 211 Principles of Macroeconomics 3 hrs.

 ECN 212 Principles of Microeconomics 3 hrs.

-ECN 235 Research Methods in Economics and Business 3 hrs.
+ECN 235 Research Methods in Economics and Business or

+ECN 367 Econometrics 3 hrs.

 ECN 331 Intermediate Macroeconomic Theory 3 hrs.

 ECN 332 Intermediate Price Theory 3 hrs.

+MAT 122 Business Calculus OR

+MAT 124 Calculus I 3 or 5 hrs.

-Depending on one's interest and academic goals students may follow any one of the following two tracks to complete their Economics Major.
+Depending on one's interest and academic goals students may follow either one of the following two tracks to complete their Economics Major.